WEHI-ResearchComputing/BioNix-Training/day2/README.md

 at one of the `flake.nix` to see how inputs are defined followed by outputs (our workshop exercises) based on the inputs.
 The `flake.lock` is automatically created by Nix and pins the versions of all the inputs precisely.

+## Where to get help

+There are several avenues of support available for Nix, nixpkgs, and BioNix.
+The official channels are listed [on the main website](https://nixos.org/learn.html).
+There you will find many guides about how to setup ad-hoc environments, or more reproducible environments, as well as documentation for Nix, nixpkgs, and NixOS, an operating system built on Nix.

+There are several Matrix chat rooms for support.
+For general Nix or nixpkgs questions use the [#nix:nixos.org](https://matrix.to/#/#nix:nixos.org) room.
+For BioNix specific questions there's [#bionix:nixos.org](https://matrix.to/#/#bionix:nixos.org).

+Finally there's a [discourse forum](https://discourse.nixos.org/) available for Nix/nixpkgs questions.